nexus-agi-directory/nexus-agi-directory/README.md

 **Nexus-AGI** is a public, machine-readable directory of major AGI and AI-related APIs.
 It provides a standard location and structure for agents or developers to discover available services, their endpoints, and basic metadata such as authentication, rate limits, and documentation links.

+https://www.nexus-agi.com for the full machine and human readable API directory

 ---

 ## 📍 Location of the Seed File